Isogeometric discretizations of the Stokes problem on trimmed geometries: Introduction

 The manuscript is structured as follows.
-After having introduced in Section~1 some notations and the strong formulation of the Stokes problem, in the second section we provide the basic notions on IGA: we introduce three families of isogeometric elements (Raviart-Thomas, N\'ed\'elec, and Taylor-Hood) and use them to discretize the considered equations using Nitsche's method for the imposition of the essential boundary conditions.
-In Section~3 we show through numerical experiments that the Nitsche formulation is not stable for the trimming operation.
-Then, in Section~\ref{sec:stabilization} we introduce our stabilized Nitsche formulation and then move on to its numerical analysis in Section~5.
-We demonstrate that the stabilized formulation is well-posed and, in Section~\ref{sec:apriori}, that we have optimal a priori error estimates.
-We observe that for the Taylor-Hood isogeometric element, one of the cardinal steps of the proof of stability, namely Lemma~\ref{lemma:small_infsup_RT}, is missing if the isogeometric map is not trivial.
-In the last section, we provide numerical experiments to demonstrate the theory and extend it to the case of the Taylor-Hood element.
+After having introduced in Section~1 some notations and the strong formulation of the Stokes problem, in Section~\ref{stokes_trimming:sec:ig} we provide the basic notions on IGA: we introduce three families of isogeometric elements (Raviart-Thomas, N\'ed\'elec, and Taylor-Hood) and use them to discretize the considered equations using Nitsche's method for the imposition of the essential boundary conditions.
+In Section~\ref{stokes_trimming:section:lack_stab} we show through numerical experiments that the Nitsche formulation is not stable for the trimming operation.
+Then, in Section~\ref{stokes_trimming:sec:stabilization} we introduce our stabilized Nitsche formulation and then move on to its numerical analysis in Section~\ref{stokes_trimming:section5}.
+We demonstrate that the stabilized formulation is well-posed and, in Section~\ref{stokes_trimming:sec:apriori}, that we have optimal a priori error estimates.
+In Section~\ref{stokes_trimming:sec:numerical_experiments} we provide several numerical experiments to validate the effectiveness of our stabilization procedure.